okfn/opendefinition/source/open-definition-dev.markdown

 on the access, use, reuse or redistribution of the data other than those explicitly described under this definition.

 *TODO*: Consider replacing this clause with something like "the advisory committee may, in its discretion, declare a license non-open if it contains restrictions not listed here that meaningfully limit or otherwise impact the permissions required in parts 1-3 of the definition".

 ## Permissible Restrictions
 The following restrictions are "known good" and expressly permitted to modify the positive obligations of requirements 1-3.

 *TODO*: make the above more precise/formal.

 *TODO*: should this have the same disclaimer (advisory committee in its judgment...) as the restrictions part?
+That would be more controversial (as it should be).

 ### 10. Attribution